 I vote that you should make a batch of these Malted Chocolate Chip Cookies, pull out the blender and whip up some decadent malts, invite me over and we can be best friends forever as we sip malts and eat Malted Chocolate Chip Cookies together.
 It’s like one of those perfect movie scenes that end in happy dancing, rainbows and sunshine.

 A standard chocolate chip cookie gets a face lift with the addition of ever-so-decadent malt powder.
 Dreams really do come true.

 - 3/4 cup sugar

 - 1 teaspoon vanilla extract

 - 1 teaspoon baking soda

 - 1 teaspoon salt

 - 4 tablespoons malt powder

 - Preheat your oven to 350 degrees.
-In the bowl of an electric mixer, beat together the butter, sugar and brown sugar on medium speed until light and fluffy, about a few minutes.
-Reduce the speed to low and add in one egg at a time until completely incorporated, making sure to wipe down the sides and bottom of the bowl in between each addition.
+In a bowl of an electric mixer, cream together the butter, sugar and brown sugar on medium speed until light and fluffy, about a couple minutes.
+Reduce the speed to low and add in one egg at a time, making sure to wipe down the edges of the bowl in between each addition.
 Mix in the vanilla extract.

 - Mix in the flour, baking soda, salt and malt powder on low speed until a cookie dough forms.
 Add in the chocolate chips and mix until just combined.
 Using a tablespoon scoop, scoop the cookie dough out onto a non-greased baking sheet, placing them a couple inches apart.
 Bake the cookies for 8-10 minutes, or until slightly golden brown.